Skip to main content

 News and Events

-Recent news tagged Biology from Eberly College of Arts and Sciences.
+Recent news tagged Biology from Eberly College of Arts and Sciences and West Virginia University.
+View all Department News on the Eberly College website.

 West Virginia University has recognized five outstanding seniors as the 2024 Mountaineers of Distinction, celebrating their academic achievements and dedication to volunteerism.
 These students, selected from over 70 nominees, include Haley Bockius, Laasya Chennuru, Mary G. Roush, Christopher J. Smith, and Dakota Swiger.
 Their contributions to service, leadership, research, and exemplary academic performance, earned them recognition during the WVU vs. Baylor football game.
 The Mountaineers of Distinction honor highlights students making significant impacts on campus and within the community.